ChilliCream/graphql-platform/website/src/docs/hotchocolate/v12/api-reference/apollo-federation.md

 # Referencing an entity type

-**TODO: structure section with "reference a type", "contibute new fields" followed by "extend with computed fields"**

 Now that we have an entity defined in one of our subgraphs, let's go ahead and create a second subgraph that will make use of our `Product` type.
 Remember, all of this work should be performed in a _**separate API project**_.

 In the second subgraph, we'll create a `Review` type that is focused on providing reviews of `Product` entities from the other subgraph.
 We'll do that by defining our `Review` type along with a [service type reference](https://www.apollographql.com/docs/federation/entities/#referencing-an-entity-without-contributing-fields) that represents the `Product`.